srihi/Civis/README.md

 # Civis
 The project is named Civis, means Civilian in Latin.
 The app helps with engaging the community, it helps users seek for some help or offer a help to other users nearby.
-You can offer/request a service via the app, be it heavy lifting(move heavy objects), buy groceries, walk dogs or something as nice as request for meet up to talk with a stranger and what not.
+You can offer/request a service via the app, be it heavy lifting(move heavy objects), buy groceries, walk dogs or something as nice as a request for an advice from another user.

 ## Instructions to run